 Here are a few reasons to make the switch from Wix to WordPress:

 - Ownership – When you use the Wix platform, you don’t own your website, hosting, domain name or content (check out the terms and conditions on Wix).
 With WordPress, you have complete ownership of everything on your website.

 - Design Options – Using Wix, you have around 500 HTML templates that contain code which cannot be edited.
-The Theme Directory at WordPress.org has nearly 5,000 themes and there are 1000s of premium themes as well.
+The Theme Directory at WordPress.org has over 5,000 themes and there are 1000s of premium themes as well.

 - Flexibility – Wix provides a very basic cookie cutter platform, which limits your site in many ways.
 WordPress is open source, and thus allows for endless possibilities.
 One of the reasons it is so popular is because it can be fully customized to fit your specific needs.

 - Search Engine Optimization – While Wix sites can certainly be SEO-friendly if set up correctly, WordPress offers amazing SEO plugins (Yoast SEO) that can really help you truly optimize your site and its content.